 Read the City's water quality protection publications.

-The City of Austin amended its Code to ban the use and sale of pavement sealants containing coal tar within the City’s planning jurisdiction (full purpose city limits and ETJ).
+The City of Austin amended its Code to ban the use and sale of pavement sealants with more than .1% (1000 ppm) PAH by weight within the City’s planning jurisdiction (full purpose city limits and ETJ).
 The one exception is that the sealant may be sold if the intended application area is outside the City’s ETJ.
-The Austin ban was effective January 1, 2006.
+The Austin ban was effective January 1, 2006 and was amended October 17, 2019 to expand the prohibition from coal tar to high Polycyclic Aromatic Hydrocarbons (PAH) sealants.

 Basis for the Ban